This sugar free ginger recipe is the key to your keto holiday recipes. Enjoy nibbling on a piece or make cookies and cakes with it.

 Candied ginger is a staple in Christmas cooking but for those of us looking for a sugar free life can be a tempting treat we should not indulge in.
 However, your Christmas ginger baking can be back on track with this keto candied ginger recipe.

 We use fresh ginger in the Caribbean a lot.
 It cures everything apparently!
 Boil up a few slices for ginger tea for whatever ails you.
 It's not just for Christmas!

-How to make sugar free candied ginger
+Just 3 ingredients and water is all you need to make sugar free candied ginger

 The main ingredient to ensure a keto candied ginger is the low carb sugar substitute.
-There are now many different choices for us but I prefer allulose to cook with the ginger, then a granular monkfruit for the crunchy topping once the ginger slices are cooked.
+There are now many different choices for us but I prefer allulose to cook with the ginger, then use a granular monkfruit for the crunchy topping once the ginger slices are cooked.

 If the ginger is not soft after 30 minutes of cooking it, continue until it is.
 Your fresh ginger from the store may not be as fresh as you think and will need extra cooking.

 Keep the drained water aside for a glass of ginger tea.

 WAYS TO USE SUGAR FREE CANDIED GINGER